Skip to content

 E --> |Optimization| A

-For a detailed example of this advanced workflow, see our fabrication-aware inverse design tutorial.
+For a detailed example, see this fabrication-aware inverse design tutorial.